 If there are specific students who you think would benefit from our instruction, please recommend that they come to CADE to arrange for an appointment with a professional tutor.
 If you would like to discuss your students’ work at CADE's Writing Center, please contact us at 436-3010.

 Please do not require students to come to the Writing Center.
 Their investment in their work with us is important for us to achieve success.
 Forcing the issue does not aid in development of such investment.

 Please send them with a signed permission form.
-If you wish, you may grant permission to all or several of your students by using the blanket permission form.
+If you wish, you may grant permission to a single student or all of your students by using the that form.

 Please let your students know that we have both peer and professional tutors.
 Our free peer tutoring program can assist students with comprehending content.
 Our professional tutor can help them with study and reading strategies.

 Students should not be required to seek tutoring, but we do appreciate having faculty remind students of the availability of our services.

 The “PEN” grade may be used when an instructor discovers a

 Instructors assigning “PEN” grades on grade sheets must complete and attach a “Student Notification of Pending Grade” form, providing a brief but clear written statement of the exact skill to be mastered in order to pass the course.
 The Registrar will send a copy of this form to the student and to the Writing Center.